 Triggers exist to encourage some behaviour and discourage others, but a single subject can have multiple triggers for different circumstances.
 For example, we might have two triggers for lemons; we may feel the urge squeeze some lemon juice over fried food, but we would recoil strongly from the suggestion we should eat a whole one.
 Just like the example of the lemon most people have some triggers that encourage them to drink and other triggers that urge them not to.
 Normal drinkers have triggers motivating against drinking too much and they have triggers motivating against drinking at the wrong times.
 They have triggers linked to the discomforts of drinking too much; hangovers, vomiting, and loss of control, and they have triggers relating to the unwanted consequences of drinking; failing to meet important obligations, doing things that are regretted or shameful and so on.
 It is the balance of these competing triggers that most often prevents them from drinking unwisely.
 But alcohol-avoiding triggers do not form properly in us.
 We get the strange feeling that we seem to have no “off” switch when it comes to alcohol but we have no direct way of knowing that this is quite literally true.
 Other people are motivated to avoid drinking or to avoid drinking more, but we never are.
 Our drinking switch is permanently fixed in the “on” position.
 It is the absence of these alcohol-avoiding triggers that launches us on a catastrophic trajectory.

 In the absence of drink-avoiding triggers finding alcohol becomes increasingly important.
-The urge to find and move towards it becomes stronger and so does the sense of relief we get when we secure a drink.
-Each time we drink alcohol in response to the craving launched by a trigger then the reward system increases the importance of that trigger.
-It is a vicious cycle that leads to us drinking more and it strengthens even further every time we drink: the act of drinking increases the demand to drink.
+The motivation to find and move towards it becomes stronger and so does the sense of relief we get when we secure a drink.
+Each time we drink alcohol in response to the craving launched by a trigger then the reward system increases the importance of that trigger even further.
+It is a vicious cycle that leads to us drinking more and it strengthens without limit.
 Without the drink-avoiding triggers to hold this in check our reward system enters a runaway state which propels us along an ever more urgent pursuit of alcohol.
 The condition ALWAYS becomes more severe; never better.

 By successively denying a craving the reward system recognises that the likelihood of a particular trigger being successful is less than anticipated and the urgency given to seeking out its subject is progressively reduced.
 This is an incredibly important piece of information for anyone attempting to stop drinking:

-So after all this reading there are the key takeaways:-
+So after all this reading here are the key takeaways about cravings:-

-- Drinking triggers slowly lose their vigour when they fail to deliver alcohol and the intensity of the cravings they launch diminishes.
-If we resist a craving then it will rise to a peak intensity but then subside.
+- Drinking triggers are never forgotten but they slowly lose their vigour when they fail to deliver alcohol.
+When triggers lose their strength then the intensity of the cravings they launch diminishes.